nkarunakar/netconf_gui/README.md

  # NETCONF GUI tool for ncclient NETCONF operations.

  ##### NETCONF_GUI tool provides a PyQt5 based GUI interface to connnect to NETCONF supported device.
- ##### NETCONG GUI tool uses ncclient library to perform all NETCONF operations.
+ ##### NETCONF GUI tool uses ncclient library to perform all NETCONF operations.

  ---

+ ## Requirements:

+ Python==3.8.5
+ PyQt5
+ ncclient==0.6.7
+ lxml==4.5.2

+ ---

  ## Description:

  NETCONF GUI tool connects to any NETCONF supported device & downloads YANG files for processing or parsing.
- In case yangs are already available with the user, user can specify the directory in the GUI to process/parse the YANG files.
+ In case yangs are already available with the user, user can specify the directory housing the yang files in the GUI to process/parse the YANG files.

  Based on processing, the tool automatically identifies YANGS that support GET/GETCONFIG/ACTION RPC calls & lists the filtered supported YANGS in dropdown menu for user to perform NETCONF operations.

  **NETCONF GUI tool automatically generated input XML files, based on parsing each YANG file to identify namespaces, prefixes & containers, for GET/GETCONFIG operations based on YANG/Capability selected by user from dropdown menu & displays output to user.**

- If desired, User also has option to enter custom XML as input.
+ If desired, User also has the option to enter custom XML as input.

  ---